GoogleCloudPlatform/terraform-google-secured-data-warehouse/modules/bigquery/README.md

 This module creates:

-- A Taxonomy and 2 policy tags splitting in 2 layers: confidential and private mode
+- A taxonomy and two policy tags that are split into two layers: confidential and private.
-- A BigQuery dataset
+- A BigQuery dataset.
-- A BigQuery table where policy tags will be applied
+- A BigQuery table where policy tags will be applied.
-- Two service accounts binded to policy tags
+- Two service accounts binded to policy tags.

 ## Usage